imvinod/Self-Driving-Car-Nano-Degree-Udacity/CarND-Traffic-Sign-Classifier-P2/writeup.md

 - A bigger network.
 - Training longer.

 The other problem is that our test images come from a different distribution than the ones from German Traffic sign dataset.
-The test images from the web may have different characteristics like light, angle, zoom, image centre offset etc. that contribute to deteriorated performace.
+The test images from the web may have different characteristics like light, aangle, zoom, image centre offset etc. that contribute to deteriorated performace.

 Watch Prof. Andrew Ng's lesson on [Bias and Variance with mismatched data distribution](https://www.coursera.org/learn/machine-learning-projects/lecture/ht85t/bias-and-variance-with-mismatched-data-distributions)